Skip to content

 Export your session from MCP Inspector, then import:

-assay import --format mcp-inspector session.json --init
+assay import --format inspector session.json --out-trace traces/session.jsonl

 From Other Formats